polylogyx/platform-docs/08_Alerts/Readme.md

     ![alerted_entry](../images/alerted_entry.png)
     2. Optionally, click Alerted Entry to view the event.
 4. Click the Host State tab to view node-related information.
 The displayed tabs vary based on the alert information.
-(SIR)
     1. View details in the various tabs, such as scheduled_tasks, uptime, drivers, certificates, and patches.

     ![host_state](../images/host_state.png)